 Reporting Style: Use WhatConverts’ monthly summary report to show the number of leads, and make sure your client sees how these numbers change from month-to-month.

 This client is always looking for reasons to expand marketing channels, increase spend and launch new marketing campaigns.
 Most CMOs expect digital marketing spend to increase from 44 percent of marketing budgets to 55 percent in 2024.
-Take advantage of this trend by convincing the client that you’re driving leads, and they’ll convince their company to buy more services from your agency.
+Take advantage of this trend by measuring marketing campaigns in a way that shows the client that you’re driving leads, and they’ll convince their company to buy more services from your agency.

 Reporting Style: If your marketing drives leads, every report in WhatConverts will show it.
 Plus, WhatConverts reports will capture the additional 30-75 percent of leads that occur via phone call — providing extra motivation for your client to double down on digital marketing.